 The Township has presented budget to actual comparisons for the General and Open Space Funds.
-For the year ended December 31, 2016, expenditures exceeded appropriations in the General Government and Capital Expenditures categories of the General Fund by \$37,330 and \$2,200, respectively.
+For the year ended December 31, 2018, General Fund expenditures exceeded appropriations in the General Government category by \$71,330 and the Miscellaneous Governmental category by \$1,190.
 These excess expenditures were funded by greater than anticipated revenues.
-Additionally, expenditures exceeded appropriations in the Open Space Fund, in the Capital Expenditure category by \$317,929.
-This excess expenditure was funded by previous years' excess revenue.